 - I. The date the Covered Employee no longer qualifies as an Eligible Employee; - II.
 The date the Covered Employee fails to make any premium contributions required for the Covered Employee's coverage under this Group Policy; - III.
-The date of death of the Covered Employee;

-- IV.
-The date the Covered Employee enrolls for Medicare; - V. The date this Group Policy is terminated.
+The date of death of the Covered Employee; - IV.
+The date this Group Policy is terminated.